srozange/yupd/README.md

 **Update YAML files the GitOps way**

-yupd is a command-line tool that allows updating a YAML file in a remote GitHub or GitLab repository.
+yupd is a command-line tool that allows updating a YAML file in a remote GitHub or GitLab gitRepository.

 ## Usage

-Assuming we have this file in a Git repository:
+Assuming we have this file in a Git gitRepository:

 ```yaml
 apiVersion: apps/v1